FAQ's: Your Questions Answered

 Additionally, there may be individuals who may not be directly involved in the accident, but whose conduct contributed to the collision, and could be held liable for injuries.
 If another driver’s negligence causes someone to strike a pedestrian, that other driver could be held responsible for any injuries suffered by either party involved in the crash.
 If a third party pushed a pedestrian into an intersection, or motioned the driver of a motor vehicle to proceed through an intersection when it was not safe to do so, their conduct could cause an accident and they may share in any liability.

 When involved in a motor vehicle-pedestrian/bicycle accident, it is important to have the assistance of an experienced, aggressive attorney to identify all potential parties that may have responsibility for the accident and protect your rights and insure you get all the benefits you may be entitled to.
-Dan Newlin & Partners are exactly those types of attorneys, always fighting for everything our clients are entitled to.
+Dan Newlin Injury Attorneys are exactly those types of attorneys, always fighting for everything our clients are entitled to.
 Our experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows us the ability to answer all of your questions in a timely and professional manner and to maximize the value of your case, insuring that you receive all the benefits that you are entitled to.
-If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin & Partners at (407) 888-8000.
+If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin Injury Attorneys at (407) 888-8000.